 - Benefit from educational and networking opportunities for trainees sponsored by our TEAM Committee.

 - Get feedback on your own research.

-- Make new Career Connections, a great connection for employers and recent grads.
+- Make new connections, a great platform for employers and recent grads.

-- Meet with an hear what’s new with Neurotrauma’s Sponsors and Exhibitors.
+- Meet with and hear what’s new with Neurotrauma’s sponsors and exhibitors.